dnsimple/dnsimple-support/content/articles/adding-domain.markdown

 # Adding a Domain

-When adding a domain to your account, you can choose to register, transfer or just use our DNS service if the domain is already registered with another registrar.
+When adding a domain to your account, you can choose to register, transfer, or just use our DNS service if the domain is already registered with another registrar.

 <div class="section-steps" markdown="1">
 ##### To add a domain

-1. Log into DNSimple with your user credentials.
+1. Log in to DNSimple with your user credentials.
-1. If you have more than one account, select the relevant one.
+1. Select the relevant account.
-1. On the header, click the <label>Domains</label> tab
+1. On the header, click the <label>Domains</label> tab.
 1. Click <label>Add Domain</label>.
-1. Choose the flow that makes more sense to your scenario.
+1. Choose the flow that makes sense for your needs.
 </div>

 ![Adding a domain](/files/adding-a-domain.png)

-On the next step, you'll be prompted for the name of the domain that you wish to add to your account.
+You'll be prompted for the name of the domain you want to add to your account.